 In January 2022, Elżbieta, Anna and Joanna were again acquitted after spending months on trial accused of ‘offending religious beliefs’, simply for distributing posters of the Virgin Mary with a rainbow halo, the colours of the LGBTI pride flag.

 This was their second trial.
 The activists had been already acquitted in March 2021 by a lower court, however, the authorities appealed that verdict, bringing the activists back into court.
 The not guilty verdicts were a moment of huge celebrations, but their relief was short-lived.
-The Polish authorities appealed their second acquittal, at the higher Court of Cassation, so the three women’s fight for justice continues.
+The Polish authorities appealed their second acquittal, at the higher Supreme Court, so the three women’s fight for justice continues.

 Once again, they now face up to two years in prison, just for standing up for LGBTI rights in a climate of hate and discrimination in Poland.
 Sadly, their case is another example of the constant harassment activists and human rights defenders face in Poland for carrying out peaceful activism.
 The new appeal against their acquittal shows the irrational determination of Polish authorities to use the criminal justice system to that end.